Avonae/GFNPoEPriceCheck/README.md

 1. Right click on script in tray → Reset config
 2. On the last step point to the field.

+Double check the "Zoom sharing service" in Task Manager.
+Zoom may be closed but the service may still work.
+So close it, should helps.

 # To do
 - troubleshooting
 - Gui to change config and stuff